 There is no doubt that Fiverr is a cheap marketplace.

-The buyers who don’t have sufficient or enough budget generally come to Fiverr to get their job done.
+Buyers who don’t have a sufficient or enough budget generally come to Fiverr to get their job done.
 See more about why Fiverr is so cheap.

 The sellers on Fiverr are selling their service at a lower price than the actual market price (mostly).